apache/spark/CONTRIBUTING.rst

 * If you use ssh: ``git remote add apache git@github.com:apache/airflow.git``
 * If you use https: ``git remote add apache https://github.com/apache/airflow.git``

-2. You then need to make sure that you have the latest master fetched from the ``apache`` repository.
+2. You then need to make sure that you have the latest main fetched from the ``apache`` repository.
 You can do this
    via:

    ``git fetch apache`` (to fetch apache remote)